lastefoto-ee/lastefoto-ee.github.io/content/en/post/features-of-a-baby-photo-shoot/index.md

 ---
 title: Features of a baby photo shoot - become friends with the little model
-subtitle: Newborn photography price
+subtitle: The basics of baby photography

 # Summary for listings and search engines
-summary: Newborn photography price
+summary: The basics of baby photography

 # Link this post with a project
 projects: